DeepVisualMarketing/DeepVisualMarketing.github.io/index.md

 ### Definition lists can be used with HTML syntax.

 [Link to our dataset](./another-page.html).

+Please use the cite the following paper if you used our datasets

 ```
 @article{DBLP:journals/corr/abs-1708-01348,
   author    = {Bowei Chen and